TeamBurtonPain/LyonVRTourism/README.md

 ### Pre-Requisites

-- A devlopper preconfigured android mobile phone.
-More information (TODO)
+- A developper preconfigured android mobile phone.
+More information _(TODO)_
-- A computer as a server which the following tools:
+- A computer as a server which the fosllowing tools installed:
     - NodeJS >= v9.10.0
     - MongoDB >= v3.6.4
     - Yarn >= v1.5.0